 Up the chimney went the bridegroom, off the roof and away to the House of Scarr, the home of his ladylove, Miss W. With the impatient ardour of a lover, he tried to attract Miss W's attention.
 Alas, when she appeared she did not recognise her own dear love under his covering of soot!

-In a husky voice he begged for soap and water.
+In a husky voice, he begged for soap and water.
 After some delay, cleansing materials were provided.
-Overjoyed, Miss W, beheld her own true love in recognisable form.
-Wedding plans were hastily made, and the two ran away to be married in Gretna Green where the consent of Mr. S. was not needed.
+Overjoyed, Miss W, beheld her one true love in recognisable form.
+Wedding plans were hastily made, and the two ran away to be married in Gretna Green where the consent of Mr S. was not needed.